usnistgov/ABDNavigator/ABDNavigator/QuickStart_Tutorial.md

 ![open nav file](../images/sn2.PNG)

 ## Some First Steps
-There is currently no menu system implemented, so all functionality is achieved through **hot-keys** (detailed in the next section) and operations exposed by the **Attribute Editor**.
+There is currently no menu system implemented, so all functionality is achieved through **hot-keys** (detailed in [HELP.md](HELP.md)) and operations exposed by the **Attribute Editor**.
 As an introduction, here are some first steps to try:

 ## 1. Toggle the **Tree View**
 Press: **Ctrl** + **T**